antmicro/Migrant/README.md

 However, there is a way to weaken this condition by specifing flags from a special enumeration called `VersionToleranceLevel`:

-- ``AllowGuidChange`` - guid values may differ between types which means that it can com from different compilations of the same library.
-The layout of the class (fields, base class, name) must be the same.
+- ``AllowGuidChange`` - GUID values may differ between types which means that it can come from different compilations of the same library.
+This option alone effectively means that the layout of the class (fields, base class, name) does not change.
 - ``AllowFieldAddition`` - new version of the type can contain more fields than it contained during serialization.
 They are initialized with their default values.
 - ``AllowFieldRemoval`` - new version of the type can contain less fields than it contained during serialization.
 - ``AllowInheritanceChainChange`` - inheritance chain can change, i.e. base class can be added/removed.
 - ``AllowAssemblyVersionChange`` - assembly version (but not it's name or culture) can differ between serialized and deserializad types.

+As GUID numbers may vary between compilations of the same code, it is obvious that more significant changes will also cause them to change.
+To simplify the API, ``AllowGuidChange`` value is implied by any other option.

 ### Collections handling